HSAAP wins Army’s Best Small Installation Antiterrorism Award

 |0

-This work, HSAAP wins Army’s Best Small Installation Antiterrorism Award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, HSAAP wins Army’s Best Small Installation Antiterrorism Award, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.